DaniloTato/c-presentGUI/README.md

 2. Type hexadecimal input in the input field.
 3. Press **Drop Input** to create a falling text block.
 4. Click **<- Encrypt** to encrypt or **<- Decrypt** to decrypt the displayed blocks.
-5. Click **Change Key** to enter a new key; type up to 16 hex characters, then press Enter to apply.
+5. Click **Change Key** to enter a new key; type up the correspondent alphanumeric values, then press Enter to apply.

 ## Library Usage